 Parameter HMI name Default Description Language Language EN Selects the language for ADF Dashboard.
 Restart is required before the setting takes effect.
-Value: EN (English), SV (Swedish), DE (German) or ZH (Chinese) Measurement view Meas.view 1 Selects default HMI measurement view at startup Value: 114 (see Table 20) Autostart Autostart OFF Enable/Disable the autostart function: OFF = Autostart disabled INST = Autostart enabled with instant start 10,20,,60s = Autostart enabled with startup delay in seconds Autorestart Autorestart OFF Controls the autorestart function.
+Value: EN (English), SV (Swedish), DE (German) or ZH (Chinese) Measurement view Meas.view 1 Selects default HMI measurement view at startup Value: 114 (see Table 20) Autostart Autostart OFF Enable/Disable the autostart function: OFF = Autostart disabled INST = Autostart enabled with instant start 10, 20,, 60s = Autostart enabled with startup delay in seconds Autorestart Autorestart OFF Controls the autorestart function.
 Allows for a maximum of 10 restart attempts in an hour.
-OFF = Autorestart after alarm is disabled ON = Autorestart after alarm is enabled Date Date 2000-01-01 Sets the system date: YYYY-MM-DD Time Time 00:00 Sets the system time: HH:mm Temp unit Temp unit С Selects default temperature unit: Value: F (Fahrenheit) or C (Celsius) Standby function Standby OFF Controls the standby function: OFF = Standby function is disabled ON = System will automatically start and stop depending on the load.
-Standby threshold Standby.t 20% Controls the threshold under which the system will enter standby mode and above which it will start.
-This is defined as a percentage of the nominal maximum current that the system can deliver and is evaluated against the load current.
-A hysteresis band of +/- 25% exists to prevent rapid start/stop conditions.
-Can be set between 0% and 200% .
-Standby start delay Standby.s 0.04s Sets for how long the load current must be above the threshold before the system is started when in standby mode.
-Can be set between 0.04s and 5.00s .
-Standby pause delay Standby.p 60.00s Sets for how long the load current must be below the threshold before the system is put in standby mode.
-Can be set between 0.04s and 60.00s .
+OFF = Autorestart after alarm is disabled ON = Autorestart after alarm is enabled Date Date 2000-01-01 Sets the system date: YYYY-MM-DD Time Time 00:00 Sets the system time: HH:mm Temp unit Temp unit С Selects default temperature unit: Value: F (Fahrenheit) or C (Celsius) Standby function Stndby OFF Controls the standby function: OFF = Standby function is disabled ON = System will automatically start and stop depending on the load.
+Standby wake-up threshold Stndby.wk 20% Controls the threshold over which the system will wake-up when in standby mode.
+This is defined as a percentage of the maximum rated CT current seen on the load current in fundamental frequency.
+Example: If the CT is 500/5 and the setting 20%, the filter will start when the load current in fundamental frequency is greater than 500 0.2 = 100 A. Can be set between 0% and 100%.
+Standby sleep threshold Stndby.sl 85% Controls the threshold under which the system will go to sleep when the standby function is enabled.
+This is defined as a percentage of the Standby wake-up threshold setting.
+Given a 500/5 CT ratio, a start threshold of 20% and a stop threshold of 85%, the filter will go in to standby mode when the load current in fundamental frequency goes below 500 0.2 0.85 = 85 A. Can be set between 0% and 95%.
+Standby wake-up delay Stndby.wk.d 0 s Sets for how long the wake-up threshold must be exceeded before the system is started when in standby mode.
+Can be set between 0 s and 300 s .
+Standby sleep delay Stndby.sl.d 60 s Sets for how long the sleep threshold must be stayed under before the system is stopped and put in standby mode.
+Can be set between 5 s and 300 s .
 Resonance limit Resonance.1 20% Sets the limit in voltage amplitude for each harmonic.
 When exceeded, the harmonic in question will be blocked for one hour.
 After one hour, the harmonic will again be activated.
 This is defined as a percentage of the voltage amplitude in the fundamental frequency.
-Can be set between 1% and 100% .
+Can be set between 1% and 100%.